 - Preheat your oven to 400 degrees.

 - Slice open your acorn squash, and scoop out the seeds.
-Brush with 1 tbsp of the olive oil and sprinkle with salt & pepper.
+Brush with 1 tablespoon of the olive oil and sprinkle with salt & pepper.
 Roast for 20-30 minutes until fork tender

 - Add in the diced apples and cook till soft but still crisp, about 3 minutes, then stir in the chestnuts.
 Cook till sausage is fully cooked and no longer pink and the chestnuts are heated through, about 3-5 minutes.
 Season with salt & pepper.